typst/typst/docs/reference/scripting.md

 For loops can iterate over a variety of collections:

-- `{for letter in "abc" {..}}` \
-  Iterates over the characters of the [string]($str).
-  (Technically, iterates over the grapheme clusters of the string.
-Most of the time, a grapheme cluster is just a single character/codepoint.
-However, some constructs like flag emojis that consist of multiple codepoints are still only one cluster.)

 - `{for value in array {..}}` \
   Iterates over the items in the [array]($array).
 The destructuring syntax described in [Let binding]($scripting/#bindings) can also be used here.